DLR-SC/GitLab-Corpus/README.md

 ## Install

 We assume that you installed Python >= 3.8 and a recent Git client.

-Then, please follow these steps to install the required dependencies and make available the `corpus` command line tool:
+Please follow these steps to install the required dependencies and to make available the `corpus` command line tool:

 ```bash
 git clone <URL of this Git repository>